 The first diesel engine automobile trip was completed on January 6, 1930.
 The nearly 800-mile trip was from Indianapolis, Indiana to New York City.
 The trip demonstrated the potential value of the diesel engine design, which has been used in millions of vehicles since its inaugural trip.

 Diesel fuel is important to the U.S. economy.
 As a transportation fuel, diesel fuel offers a wide range of performance, efficiency, and safety features.
 Diesel fuel contains between 18% and 30% more energy per gallon than regular gasoline.
 Diesel fuel also offers a greater power density than other fuels, so it packs more power per volume.

 In 2015, diesel fuel accounted for about 21% of the petroleum fuels consumed by the U.S. transportation sector.

 Diesel fuel is used for many tasks

 Diesel engines in trucks, trains, boats, and barges help transport nearly all the products people consume.
-Diesel fuel is commonly used to fuel public buses and school buses.
+Diesel fuel is commonly used in public buses and school buses.

-Diesel fuels most of the farm and construction equipment in the United States.
-The construction industry depends on the power provided by diesel fuel.
-Diesel engines are able to do demanding construction work, like lifting steel beams, digging foundations and trenches, drilling wells, paving roads, and moving soil safely and efficiently.
+Diesel fuel powers most of the farm and construction equipment in the United States.
+The construction industry also depends on the power diesel fuel provides.
+Diesel engines can do demanding construction work, like lifting steel beams, digging foundations and trenches, drilling wells, paving roads, and moving soil safely and efficiently.

-The military uses diesel fuel for tanks and trucks because diesel fuel is less flammable and less explosive than other fuels.
+The military uses diesel fuel in tanks and trucks because diesel fuel is less flammable and less explosive than other fuels.
 Diesel engines are also less likely to stall than gasoline-fueled engines.